developerpiru/TRACS/README.md

 1. Access the desktop of your Linux or Mac OS device.
 You need to connect remotely to the desktop if you are using a remote\cloud server ([see instructions above](https://github.com/developerpiru/TRACS#install-vnc-client-on-your-local-computer)).

-2. Download the TRACS zip file from our github repository ([TRACSv0.9.9.2.zip](TRACSv0.9.9.2.zip)).
+2. Download the TRACS zip file from our github repository ([here](https://github.com/developerpiru/TRACS/tree/master/Releases)).

-3. Extract the TRACSv0.9.9.2 folder to any location you desire.
+3. Extract the TRACSvX.X.X folder to any location you desire.

 4. Open a Terminal window and nagvigate to that folder.

 5. Enter this command to start TRACS:
 	```
-	python3 TRACS_v0.9.9.2.py
+	python3 TRACS_vX.X.X.py
 	```
+	Where vX.X.X is the version number of the release you downloaded (e.g. v1.1.1)
 ---
 ## Using TRACS with Docker